-When searching on the interfaces path or in the resources directories, the top level of the directory is checked first for a matching *.pi file.
-Then, Wing tries looking in a sub-directory #.# named according to the major and minor version of Python being used with your source base, and subsequently in each lower major/minor version back to 2.0.
+As noted above, Wing always looks first at the top level of an interface path directory for a matching *.pi file.
+If this fails then Wing tries looking in a sub-directory #.# named according to the major and minor version of Python being used with your source base, and subsequently in each lower major/minor version back to 2.0.

 For example, if c:\share\pi\pi-files is on the interfaces path and Python 2.7 is being used, Wing will check first in c:\share\pi\pi-files, then in c:\share\pi\pi-files\2.7. then in c:\share\pi\pi-files\2.6, and so forth.